Constance Towers: 1991–present: Television, General Hospital

 Towers had a supporting part in the film The Next Karate Kid (1994) and appeared on television as John Abbott's former secretary, Audrey North, on The Young and the Restless (1996).
 She later played Madame Julianna Deschanel on Sunset Beach (1997).
-In 1998, Towers had supporting parts in the horror film The Relic (1998), and the thriller A Perfect Murder (1998), playing the mother of Gwyneth Paltrow's character.
+In 1998, Towers had supporting parts in the horror film The Relic (1997), and the thriller A Perfect Murder (1998), playing the mother of Gwyneth Paltrow's character.

 Towers' best-known soap part is as villainous Helena Cassadine on General Hospital.
 She began playing Helena in late 1997, until the character's death in 2015; Towers made additional onscreen guest appearances in 2016, 2017, 2019 and most recently February 2020.
 In October 2020, Towers briefly reprised the role of Helena in an offscreen cameo; Helena was heard via a phone call.

 Towers guest-starred in the Star Trek: Deep Space Nine episode "The Forsaken" in 1993.
 She also appeared in Designing Women, Frasier, Baywatch, and The Fresh Prince of Bel-Air.
 Other television roles include State Trooper, Hawaii Five-O, The Rockford Files, L.A.
 Law, The 4400, and Cold Case.

 In 2008, Towers starred in the Los Angeles revival of Arthur Allan Seidelman's production of Six Dance Lessons in Six Weeks; the play premiered at the Geffen Playhouse in 2001 with Uta Hagen and David Hyde Pierce in the two roles.

 Personal life

 Towers was first married to Eugene McGrath from 1959 until their divorce in 1966.
-In 1974, she married actor and former ambassador to Mexico John Gavin.
+In 1974, she married actor and future ambassador to Mexico John Gavin.
 She has two children from her first marriage.
 She also has two stepchildren from her marriage to Gavin.
 Gavin died on February 9, 2018, aged 86.